openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 #.
 Repeat step 4 for each option.
 If you need to add more options, select **Add
    Option**.

 #.
-Next to **Feedback for This Criterion**, select a value in the dropdown
+Next to **Feedback for This Criterion**, select a value in the dropdown list.
-   list.

-  * If you do not want learners to provide feedback for this individual criterion, select **None**.
+   * If you do not want to allow feedback for this individual criterion, select **None**.
-  * If you want to require learners to provide feedback, select **Required**.
+   * If you want to require feedback, select **Required**.
-  * If you want to allow learners to provide feedback, but not require it, select **Optional**.
+   * If you want to allow feedback, but not require it, select **Optional**.

 #.
-Follow the instructions in steps 2-6 to add your remaining criteria.
-If you
+Repeat steps 2-6 to add your remaining criteria.
+If you need to add more
-   need to add more criteria, select **Add Criterion** at the end of the list of criteria.
+   criteria, select **Add Criterion** at the end of the list of criteria.

 #.
 Include instructions for learners to provide overall written feedback on
    their peers' responses.
 You can leave the default text in the **Feedback